What happens in Fort Valley when the lease term ends?

 When renters break the lease

-Sometimes circumstances arise that require a tenant to break the lease.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the landlord.
+Sometimes circumstances arise which make a renter to break the lease.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the landlord.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities